SJPN Fare Evasion: 21-Day Guide to Out-of-Court Settlements

 - Evidence Audit: We request the inspector’s contemporaneous notes and body-worn camera footage.
 We examine whether the caution was administered correctly under PACE, whether the technical infrastructure at the relevant station was functioning, and whether your bank and payment records support the case against deliberate intent.

 - Public Interest Representations: We draft a comprehensive legal submission to the operator’s prosecution team applying the Code for Crown Prosecutors.
 We make the case that prosecution is not in the public interest — evidenced by your good character, your professional standing, and the specific consequences a conviction would have for your career and DBS record.
+We cite the ORR review findings where your case mirrors the scenarios government reviewers specifically criticized.

 - The Settlement: We negotiate a Quantum of Loss settlement — the outstanding fare plus the operator’s administrative costs, typically £300 to £700 — in exchange for a formal withdrawal of the prosecution.
 No court hearing.
 No conviction.
 No record.

-7. Background Checks and Court Records
+8. Background Checks and Court Records

 Professional background screening companies including Sterling, Checkr, and HireRight regularly monitor public court records as part of their screening services.
 Once a case is listed at the Magistrates’ Court — which happens at the summons stage — it enters the public domain and can be identified by these monitoring services.